cn205000/IT-Portfolio/VM's & Network Traffic/Creating-VMs-Within-Azure/readme.md

 <br>

 ## Step 3️⃣: Create a Linux (Ubuntu) Virtual Machine (VM)

+>📌 *Why?* The Linux VM acts as the second system in the network, allowing you to simulate communication between two machines.

 1. Go to **Virtual Machines** and click **Create** → **Azure Virtual Machine**.
 2. Under the **Basics** tab:
    - Select the **same Resource Group** used earlier.